sharontherese/latin-mass-funeral/content/rite-of-burial-for-adults/index.md

 [^3]: Catholic Church.
 The Office and the Masses for the Dead : With the Order of Burial; from the Roman Breviary, Missal and Ritual : In Latin and English.
 London Keating and Brown, 1825. https://archive.org/details/TheOfficeAndTheMassesForTheDead.

+[^4]: Our Lady Queen of Peace Parish.
+Missalette for Requiem Masses and Other Rites Offered between the Time of Death and Burial. https://latinmassvictoria.com/wp-content/uploads/2018/11/Missalette-for-Requiem-Masses-between-Death-and-Burial-R3b.pdf.